THE HUGE POTENTIAL OF

 In our rural area, families are under great social and political pressure each year to enrol their children for school.
 However, actual attendance at school falls far below the enrolment statistics.
 This is because some families cannot afford the pen and exercise books needed for attendance and some children stay at home and work in their homes or in the fields.
-In schools where we have been involved, the gap between enrolment and attendance may be up to 50%, especially at critical times in the farming calendar.
+The gap between enrolment and attendance may be up to 50%, especially at critical times in the farming calendar.

 In the past, more boys than girls have attended school.
 However, in the last 10 years, our experience has seen equal attendance of the sexes, with a slightly higher proportion of girls than boys at High School level.